 Caffeine Improves Physical and Cognitive Performance during Exhaustive Exercise

-Two articles on PainSci cite Hogervorst 2008: 1.
+Two pages on PainSci cite Hogervorst 2008: 1.
 Anxiety & Chronic Pain 2.
 Vitamins, Minerals & Supplements for Pain & Healing

 PainSci notes on Hogervorst 2008: